What is Ayurveda?

 8.Vajikarana: Fertility medicine and sexual rejuvenation

-The pharmacopea of Ayurvedic medicines includes over 5000 known medicines.
-Most Ayurvedic practitioners and doctors use from a dozen to a few hundred medicines depending upon their education, experience and availability of ingredients.
+The pharmacopea of Ayurveda includes over 5000 known medicines.
+Most Ayurveda practitioners and doctors use from a dozen to a few hundred medicines depending upon their education, experience and availability of ingredients.

-Read more about the Theory of Ayurveda, Ayurvedic Cleansing
+Read more about the Theory of Ayurveda, Ayurveda Cleansing

 Copyright Samya Ayurveda Inc.